SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 You can roll one additional weapon damage die when determining the extra  damage for a critical hit with a melee attack.

+## Level 10

+* 1 Bonus Feats

+Select 1 additional feats for your character.

 ## Level 11

 * Relentless Rage